PowerBuilder: Recent history

 On August 6, 2021 PowerBuilder 2021 was launched by Appeon.
 The Cloud deployment capability of the PowerBuilder 2021 IDE, in conjunction with the matching PowerServer 2021 runtime, has been completely revamped to handle the most daunting projects with ease and bring PowerBuilder up-to-date with the latest .NET technologies.
 The presentation layer now executes PowerScript natively on Windows devices.
 The middle-tier has been rebuilt around REST API standard with a pure .NET Core implementation.
 Added a new CI/CD utility that integrates with Git/SVN and Jenkins, compiles all PowerBuilder projects using the command-line interface.
-It includes many other new features, making PowerBuilder one of the easiest and most productive tools for developing Installable Cloud Apps.
+It includes many other new features, which Appeon claims makes PowerBuilder one of the easiest and most productive tools for developing Installable Cloud Apps.

 On September 4, 2022 PowerBuilder 2022 was launched by Appeon.
 This release brings enhancements to the productivity of developing both client/server & installable cloud apps and more security measures to safeguard your apps.
 It includes many new features, including Windows 11 support, introducing time-saving functionalities to the IDE, such as Tabbed Code Editor, Jump to Objects, and Quick Code Search, and supports the latest HTTP/2 and TLS 1.3 protocols and two-way TLS authentication.

+On August 4, 2023 PowerBuilder 2022 R2 was launched by Appeon.
+This release introduces a range of new features aimed at helping developers build powerful, feature-rich, and secure client/server and installable cloud apps more efficiently, including tabbed windows, fillable PDFs, and SMTP client.

+On January 8, 2024 PowerBuilder 2022 R3 was launched by Appeon.
+This release is a long-term support version.
+Features previously released in earlier releases have been enhanced and/or corrected.

+On May 7, 2025 PowerBuilder 2025 was launched by Appeon.
+This release delivers a revamped IDE that boosts developer productivity throughout the SLDC—from writing and extending code to debugging, automating builds, and deploying applications.
+It features a new-generation code editor, ultra-fast compiler, automatic REST API creation, faster GIT operations, and codeless UI modernization features.